cyberbotics/webots-doc/guide/controller-plugin.md

 libRemoteControl and the real robot is defined by the user (TCP/IP, Serial, etc.).

-The system has been designed as follow.
-Every entities (the controller, the remote control library and the robot window library) should only call the libController interface (Webots API) functions.
+The system has been designed as follows.
+All the entities (the controller, the remote control library and the robot window library) should only call the libController interface (Webots API) functions.
 The controller should not be aware of its robot window and its real robot for modularity reasons.
-The only exception is about the robot window library which can be aware of the remote control library to initialise and monitor it.
-This can be done trough the libController API through the `wb_robot_get_mode()`, `wb_robot_set_mode()` and the `wb_remote_control_custom_function()` functions.
-Of course these rules can be easily broken because every entities runs into the same process.
-However we recommend to respect them to get a good design.
+The only exception is about the robot window library which can be aware of the remote control library in order to initialize and monitor it.
+This can be done via the libController API through the `wb_robot_get_mode()`, `wb_robot_set_mode()` and the `wb_remote_control_custom_function()` functions.
+Of course these rules can be easily broken because every entity runs into the same process.
+However, we recommend to respect them to get a good design.

 The controller plugins have been designed to be written in C/C++, because the result should be a dynamic library.
-However it's certainly possible to write them in other languages using a C/C++ wrapper inbetween.
+However, it's certainly possible to write them in other languages using a C/C++ wrapper inbetween.

 After its loading, some controller plugin functions (entry points) are called by